Founder's note- The birth of MukkaMaar

 The idea of MukkaMaar was born in February 2016, with a free self-defence class for just 5 girls from a slum area next to a beach in Mumbai.
 After the initiative received extensive media coverage and changed the lives of close to 400 girls; MukkaMaar came into existence as a public trust in June 2018.

 “This is Ishita Sharma.
-I’m an actor, and dancer, and run a school for performing arts in Mumbai, Aamad.
-There I started learning martial-arts, kalaripayattu & Kung-fu, and saw myself get stronger, fitter and much more confident.
-Moreover, before I realised, I was less afraid; less afraid of eve-teasing, of travelling alone at nights (which is unavoidable for me), less afraid of speaking my mind, of making a noise when need be… the list is endless.
+I’m an actor, dancer, and entrepreneur.
+My stint running a studio for performing arts in Mumbai, gave me an opportunity to get introduced to various performing arts.
+There, I also started learning mixed martial arts, kalarippayattu & Kung-fu, and saw myself get stronger, fitter and much more confident.
+Moreover, before I realised, I was less afraid; less afraid of eve-teasing, of travelling alone at night (which was unavoidable for me), less afraid of speaking my mind, of making a noise when need is… the list is endless.

-On a fateful night in 2016, I happened to watch a disturbing documentary about one of the many rape-cases in India.
+On a fateful night in 2016, I happened to watch a disturbing documentary about one of the many rape cases in India.
+It was the gruesome case of 5-year old Gudiya.
+This was post Nirbhaya, and just as heinous.
 It left me sleepless and restless, pained and helpless, and very, very angry.
 I’d been a feminist for a long time; fighting sexism from family and neighbours, but this time it was different.
-I was suddenly thinking of myself as only a small part of the society I live in, and the realisation struck that I am suddenly empowered to share what I felt with the rest, who have held back and let themselves be told that they are not.
+I began thinking about how the issue is as much personal as it is a collective reflection of we are, and I’ve only been a very small part.
+I felt the need to focus on the collective, to resolve the personal.
+I reflected on my personal transformation and the realisation struck me that I am suddenly empowered to share what I felt with the rest, who have held back and let themselves be told that they are not.
 Especially with girls of the future generation.

 By 2017, the girls on the beach decided to enter into competitions.
-To our utter surprise, everyone who participated, won!
+To our utter surprise, everyone who participated won!
 We couldn’t even believe what was happening.
-It wasn’t so much about the competitions, as it was about the mindset.
-When I took the girls there, they didn’t have uniforms, I gave them my shorts, but they thought they were short, so cut up their brothers’ pants and wore.
+It wasn’t as much about the competitions, as it was about the mindset.
+When I took the girls there, they didn’t have uniforms, I gave them my shorts, but they thought they were too short, so they cut up their brothers’ pants and wore them.
 They had no experience with gloves or mouth guards.
 But just a year of training gave them this unshakeable confidence!
 That they could do anything.
 And they did.

-So, in 2017, we made some changes to the program, and brought it to a Municipal school, teaching 300 girls in 6th, 7th, and 8th standards.
-The MukkaMaar period became like a compulsory activity for girls; to be done twice a week (utilising the PT period) and during school hours.
+So, in 2017, we tweaked and evolved the project into a program and brought it to a Municipal school, teaching 300 girls in 6th, 7th, and 8th standards.
+The MukkaMaar period became like a compulsory activity for girls; to be done twice a week during school hours.

 With the new changes, we could envision MukkaMaar spreading across the whole nation.
-I was excited to see how the world around me would change, if that were to happen!
-Imagine, if every girls was safe.
+I was excited to see how the world around me would change if that were to happen!
+Imagine, if every girl was safe.
 If every girl was strong.
 If we all supported each other.
 If schools taught this like they teach Math.
-If girls aspired to do push-ups, and punching.
+If girls aspired to do push-ups and punching.
 If we were never scared.
 If one could walk on the road without covering our breasts.
 If we don’t freeze the next time we are touched.
 If our reflex is to defend, not be numb.
 If we can stand up not just for ourselves, but accompany our brothers and friends and protect them.
-What if they start tying a rakhi to us?
+What if women suddenly became stronger than the opposite sex and believed it too?

-The news of the registration came along with an official tie-up with MCGM (Municipal Corporation of greater Mumbai) to bring MukkaMaar to all girls in 6th, 7th and 8th across their 1100+ schools.
+The news of the registration coming through, came along with a tie-up with MCGM (Municipal Corporation of Greater Mumbai) to bring MukkaMaar to all girls in 6th, 7th and 8th across their 1100+ schools.

 But our work has only just begun.
 We have not even scratched the surface.